Vladimir Litvintsev

 Vladimir Andreyevich Litvintsev (Владимир Андреевич Литвинцев; born 18 February 2001) is a Russian-Azerbaijani figure skater who represents Azerbaijan in men's singles.
 He is the 2018 Volvo Open Cup champion, the 2019 Open Ice Mall Cup champion, and the 2018 Ice Star silver medalist.
 Litvintsev represented Azerbaijan at the 2022 Winter Olympics and finished 18th overall.

 Personal life

 Litvintsev was born on 18 February 2001 in Ukhta in the Komi Republic in Russia.
 His family moved to Moscow when he was nine.

 In 2020, Litvintsev began his studies at the Moscow State Academy of Physical Culture.
+He graduated from it in 2025.

 His biggest inspirations from the world of figure skating are Guillaume Cizeron, Patrick Chan, and Nathan Chen.
 Besides skating, Litvintsev is passionate about music; he is a beatmaker and also learning to play the piano.

 Career

 Early years

 Litvintsev began learning to skate in 2004 as a three-year-old.
 At that time, he was training together with his older brother Andrey and Dmitri Aliev at a local lake.

 After moving to Moscow, Litvintsev trained at the CSKA Moscow sports club until January 2011 and then moved to Sambo 70, where he was coached by Alexei Chetverukhin, Vladimir Kotin, and Anastasia Kazakova.

 He made no international appearances for Russia.